Aatmaj-Zephyr/Vegetable-shopping/README.md

 ____

-This is just a practise project so the HTMl page looks very boaring
+This is just a practise project so the HTML page looks very boaring